niknedgit/rent-a-car/README.md

 URL Parameters : pk=[integer] where pk is the ID of the Car in the database.

-Return Bookings for Car with specified ID
+Return Bookings for the Car with specified ID

 Auth required : YES